wind-python/windpowerlib/doc/model_description.rst

    :alt: Wind efficiency curves
    :align: center

-The second option of considering wake losses is applying them to power curves by reducing the power values by a constant or on a wind speed depending wind farm efficiency (see :py:func:`~.wake_losses_to_power_curve`).
+The second option to consider wake losses is to apply them to power curves by reducing the power values by a constant or on a wind speed depending wind farm efficiency (see :py:func:`~.wake_losses_to_power_curve`).
-Applying the wind farm efficiency (curve) to power curves instead of to feed-in time series has the advantage that the power curves can further be aggregated to achieve turbine cluster power curves (see :py:class:`~.wind_turbine_cluster.WindTurbineCluster`).
+Applying the wind farm efficiency (curve) to power curves instead of feed-in time series has the advantage that the power curves can further be aggregated to obtain turbine cluster power curves (see :py:class:`~.wind_turbine_cluster.WindTurbineCluster`).

 Smoothing of power curves
 =========================